lenmorld/egghead-arcp/README.md

 ```

 6 - reducing re-renders

+> Due to the way that React Context Providers work, our current implementation re-renders all our compound component consumers with every render of the <Toggle /> which could lead to unnecessary re-renders.
+Let's fix that by ensuring that the value prop we pass to the <ToggleContext.Provider /> is only changed when the state changes.

 everytime value exposed by Provider changes, all Consumers are re-rendered
 right now, it changes every single render